Financial Aid Appeal Process

 Financial Aid Suspension Notification

-Appeal Forms should be received by the Office of Financial Aid within 14 days from the day you receive your Satisfactory Progress letter or by the end of the current semester, whichever comes first.
-Appeals submitted later than these dates may be denied.
+Appeal Forms should be received by the Office of Financial Aid within 14 days from the day you receive your Satisfactory Progress letter or August 1, whichever comes first.
+Late appeals may be denied.

-Step 3: The Office of Financial Aid will communicate the committee’s decision to the student via regular and/or e-mail.
+Step 3: The Office of Financial Aid will communicate the committee’s decision to the student via e-mail.